DarkStarSword/3d-fixes-DreamfallChapters/README.md

 2. If you are running the 32bit version of the game (the GOG version recently switched to 32bit, and Steam will install the 32bit version if your OS is 32bit), replace the DLLS with the ones in the 32bit directory.

+3. - Right click on the game in Steam -> Properties -> Set Launch Options ->
+     enter "-window-mode exclusive" (without the quotes) and click "Ok"
+   - If you are not using the steam version, launch the game with the provided "Dreamfall Chapters - 3DMigoto.bat"

+4. If the game doesn't start with 3D Vision activated and you have followed step 3 and the in game settings have full screen enabled, you may have to alt+tab out and back, or try pressing alt+enter twice.

 Fixed
 -----